CarlosGS/facemask-print-vertical/source_code/generic_stacker/README.md

 - Compile the model using F5 to preview until all looks OK
 - Render with F6 and export the STL file.

-It is better to use coarse settings (0.3-0.4mm layer height).
+Tested with [this cura profile](https://github.com/MKme/I3-Mega-3D-Printer-Settings-Resources/blob/master/Cura%20Profiles/i3%20Mega%20Erics%20Main%20Profile.curaprofile) (see [the result](https://twitter.com/MKmeOrg/status/1243522985262186496) ).
+I suggest to **first try with your own profile and layer height 0.3mm**.
 Normally there is NO need for support material.

 ## Check the Z layers before printing to ensure there is exactly one layer missing between each part